 This simple pan sauce is perfect for chicken, pork chops and even steak.
-The key to making this sauce is that you use the juices and the little roasty bits at the bottom of the pan after you've cooked your chicken, steak, chops or whatever.
+The key to making this sauce is that you use the juices and the little roasted bits at the bottom of the pan after you've cooked your chicken, steak, chops, or whatever.

-The juices and roasted bits (which are called fond) carry with them the essences of your meat and will make an excellent base for a sauce you can serve with them.
+The juices and roasted bits (which are called fond) carry with them the essence of your meat and will make an excellent base for a sauce you can serve with them.
 A pan sauce is an emulsion, with fat and water elements suspended together.
 Your pan sauce will add a silky reduction to top the entree.
 This pan sauce uses Dijon mustard for a nice tangy element.